-Employment law requires workplace managers to make reasonable changes to working conditions in order to help a particular disabled person.
+Employers and organisations have a ‘duty to make reasonable adjustments’ so that disabled workers can do their jobs or have access to jobs, promotion, training and other benefits as easily as non-disabled people.
+Employment law requires workplace managers to make reasonable changes to working conditions.
+Providing adapted equipment, such as keyboards, large print or Braille, would be regarded as reasonable but what is reasonable is dependent on the situation faced by the employer or organisation, such as resources available.
 Furthermore, employers can ask job candidates about their health or impairments to help them attend a job interview.
-But employers cannot ask job candidates about their disability for any other part of the recruitment process.
+But employers cannot ask job candidates about their disability for any other reason as part of the recruitment process.

 The Equality Act provides legal rights for disabled people in other areas as well as employment.